Learn how to modify the server settings for your domain.

 A place name is a domain's unique name within the High Fidelity Metaverse and it is one of the easiest ways for other users to reach your domain.

-Your randomly generated place name cannot be show in the High Fidelity Directory or be authenticated (it can be impersonated).
+Your randomly generated place name cannot be shown in the High Fidelity Directory or be authenticated (it can be impersonated).
 You also cannot choose the generated place name.

 You can purchase a place name of your choice for your domain.

 You can use the Description settings to describe your account and set the operating hours.
-In the navbar, click Description.
+Navigate to Description from the Settings dropdown menu, then click on the Advanced Settings dropdown menu to make changes.

 These setting are a framework and are still in development.